flesser/django-crest-example/README.md

 # django-crest-example
 This is an example for a simple Django App with EVE Online Single Sign-On (SSO) and authenticated CREST access.
-It depends on [python-social-auth](http://psa.matiasaguirre.net/) to integrate EVE SSO with Django's builtin user authentication system and uses [PyCrest](https://forums.eveonline.com/default.aspx?g=posts&t=398676) to interact with the CREST API.
+It depends on [Python Social Auth](http://psa.matiasaguirre.net/) to integrate EVE SSO with Django's builtin user authentication system and uses [PyCrest](https://forums.eveonline.com/default.aspx?g=posts&t=398676) to interact with the CREST API.

 ## Live Demo
 A live demo is available at http://django-crest-example.dubiose-briefkastenfirma.de/